Skip to main content

 }

-Every /tools/admin/* request either carries a valid JWT cookie or gets redirected to /tools/login?next=<original-url>.
-The dashboards themselves stopped caring about auth entirely.
-They fetch their data and assume the proxy has already done the work.
+Every /tools/admin/* request either carries a valid JWT cookie or gets redirected to /tools/login?next=<original-url>, and the dashboards themselves stopped caring about auth entirely; they just fetch their data and assume the proxy already did the work.

 The FastAPI service accepts either the existing x-api-key (for the cron poller, which has no session) or a bearer JWT signed with the same secret: